-Old sliding doors were usually mounted in hardwood frames this resulted in bulky sightlines and a loss of the valuable view outside, modern patio doors uPVC and Aluminium can be fixed direct to the property wall resulting in less loss of the scenery outside.
+Old sliding doors were usually mounted in hardwood frames which resulted in bulky sightlines and a loss of the valuable view outside, modern patio doors uPVC and Aluminium can be fixed directly to the property wall resulting in less loss of the scenery outside.
 Aluminium frames have a much slimmer frame and some are available with virtually zero sightlines.

 Patio Doors uPVC or Aluminium?

 Patio sliders are an affordable home improvement that opens your house up to meet your garden, balcony or conservatory.
 They are not only a great way of accessing the garden area, but because they slide open on a track, patios glide with ease one behind the other, making them a great space-saving alternative to bi-folds.

 The clever way of maximising the amount of natural light that can flood in.
 Large glass panes also allow you to make the most of the views outside.
 Our customers have a choice of materials and we often get asked which are the best patio doors uPVC or Aluminium?
 Let’s take a look at the pros and cons of both.